JoinCODED/WS-Dart-M8-Classes/01_classes/09_inheritance.md

-Inheritance, Aka Subclassing is used to extend the functionality of an existing class, Let's see how it works:
+Inheritance, aka subclass, is used to extend the functionality of an existing class.
+Let's see how it works:

 ```dart
 class Animal {